Cynthia McKinney: 2006 primary and primary runoff

 McKinney finished first in the July 18, 2006 Democratic primary, edging DeKalb County Commissioner Hank Johnson 47.1% to 44.4%, with a third candidate receiving 8.5%.
 However, as McKinney failed to get at least 50% of the vote, she and Johnson were forced into a runoff.

-In the runoff of August 8, 2006, although there were about 8,000 more voters than in the primary, McKinney received about the same number of votes as in July.
+In the runoff of August 8, 2006, McKinney received about the same number of votes as in the July primary, even though there were about 8,000 more votes cast in the runoff than in the primary.
 Johnson won with 41,178 votes (59%) to McKinney's 28,832 (41%).
 McKinney's loss was attributed to a mid-decade redistricting, in which the 4th had absorbed portions of Gwinnett and Rockdale Counties, as well as her run-in with a police officer in the March 29, 2006, Capitol Hill police incident.

 CNN reported that during her concession speech, McKinney hardly mentioned her opponent but praised the leftist political leaders elected in South America.
 She also questioned the efficacy of voting machines and criticized the media.